Himachal schools, colleges shut till Dec 31; night curfew in 4 districts | Education

 Himachal schools, colleges shut till Dec 31; night curfew in 4 districts

-The Himachal Pradesh government decided Monday to keep all schools and colleges closed till December 31 and imposed a night curfew in four districts to fight the recent spurt in coronavirus cases.
-The curfew will be in place from Tuesday to December 15 in Shimla, Mandi, Kangra and Kullu districts from 8 pm to 6 am, state's Parliamentary affairs minister Suresh Bhardwaj said.
+The Himachal Pradesh government decided Monday to keep all schools and colleges closed till December 31 and clamped a night curfew in four districts as the state fights a spurt in coronavirus cases.
+The night curfew will be in place from Tuesday to December 15 in Shimla, Mandi, Kangra and Kullu districts from 8 pm to 6 am, state's Parliamentary Affairs minister Suresh Bhardwaj said.

+Till December 31, only 50 per cent of class III and IV employees on the rolls will attend government offices each day.
+Gatherings at social, cultural and political events will be capped at 200 people and those who don't wear masks in public will cough up a fine of Rs 1,000.

-The decision to clamp the fresh curbs was taken at a Cabinet meeting chaired by Chief Minister Jai Ram Thakur.
-All educational institutions had been closed till November 25.
-Now, they will remain shut till December 31.
+The fresh curbs were announced after a Cabinet meeting chaired by Chief Minister Jai Ram Thakur.
+There has been a sharp increase in the number of cases and deaths in the hill state this month – 235 of the 547 pandemic deaths so far have taken place in November.

 - READ MORE ON: